zturtleman/ioqw/README.md

 **A second breath of life for Xreal, based on Zack Middleton's ioq3ztm engine**

-Ioid3-qw is based on ioq3ztm. ioq3ztm was created by Zack Middleton to be a better (or alternative) base engine for developing new standalone id Tech 3 games. ioq3ztm, and therefore also Ioid3-qw, is not compatible with any other id Tech 3 game.
-Ioid3-qw also contains code from [Spearmint](http://spearmint.pw/) (the successor of ioq3ztm), and code from other repositories owned by [Zack Middleton](https://github.com/zturtleman?tab=repositories).
+Ioid3-qw is currently based on ioq3ztm and also contains code from [Spearmint](http://spearmint.pw/) (the successor of ioq3ztm), and code from other repositories owned by [Zack Middleton](https://github.com/zturtleman?tab=repositories).
+Some of the experimental changes made to this code repository will eventually find it's way into a standalone game based upon Spearmint (assuming Spearmint is alive and maintained).

 ## License: